 Stick to dining at places where a high turnover of customers is apparent; this indicates fresh food and a good reputation for safety (local customers would never return to a restaurant with an iffy reputation for hygiene).

-Avoid arak.
 The locally distilled rice spirit called arak is extremely available around Bali – you can purchase bottles of the stuff at the airport or at most grocery stores – but badly-made arak is deadly.
-An error in the distillation process can add deadly methanol to the brew, and an adulterated drink is indistinguishable from the good stuff until it kills someone.
+An error in the distillation process can add toxic methanol to the brew, and an adulterated drink is indistinguishable from the good stuff until it kills someone.

-A number of tourists have been killed by bad arak over the past few years, the worst case occurring in 2009 when 25 people died from a single bad batch.
+Several tourists have been killed by bad arak over the past few years, the worst case occurring in 2009 when 25 people died from a single bad batch.
 In 2011, 29-year-old New Zealander Michael Denton died after drinking bad arak.
-In the same week, 25-year-old Australian Jamie Johnston suffered kidney failure, facial paralysis and brain damage after drinking a methanol-laced arak cocktail.
+In the same week, 25-year-old Australian Jamie Johnston suffered kidney failure, facial paralysis, and brain damage after drinking a methanol-laced arak cocktail.

 As quality control is hard to do in Bali – especially with bars that don’t necessarily advertise where they get their arak from – it may be advisable to avoid any drinks containing arak altogether.
 There are plenty of other alcoholic beverages in Bali, anyway.

-Avoid sketchy tattoo shops.
 Despite the popularity of getting tattoos in Bali, the high standards you expect for tattoo parlors stateside do not universally apply to all tattoo shops in Bali.
-There is at least one known case of HIV being transmitted via infected needles in Bali. (source)
+There is at least one known case of HIV being transmitted via infected needles in Bali.

 Before getting a tattoo in Bali, make sure the tattoo shop meets certain minimum requirements; it should have a proper autoclave for sterilizing tattoo needles, among other things.

-Avoid black-henna tattoos.
 A henna-stain “tattoo” is a common souvenir for a Bali trip.
-But some Bali tourists have reported getting a bad allergic reaction from “black henna” tattoos they got on the island.
+But some Bali tourists have reported getting an adverse allergic reaction from “black henna” tattoos they got on the island.

 Unlike natural henna, though, black henna contains the additive known as paraphenylenediamine (PPD), which may cause an allergic reaction.
 Reactions range from simple itching to blisters, severe itching, and long-lasting scars.
 The allergic reaction may begin between a day to three weeks after the black henna stain was applied.